Back To Top

 Spelling and Grammar Mistakes

 Typos and grammatical errors are a key issue, signalling that you didn’t even bother to proofread your own letter.
-Don not reply on your computer’s spelling and grammar checks; it only catches words that are incorrectly spelled, but not incorrectly used.
-For example, Microsoft word could not tell the difference between “kind of” and “kind off” when used in a sentence.
+Do not reply on your computer’s spelling and grammar checks; it only catches words that are incorrectly spelled, but not incorrectly used.
+For example, Microsoft Word could not tell the difference between “kind of” and “kind off” when used in a sentence.